Why We All Need HIPAA Compliance

 - working with healthcare providers, not against them

-For some, the HIPAA Security Rule affects how we work, for others it affects how we communicate, but ultimately it’s about keeping patient medical information secure for all of us.
+For some, the HIPAA Security Rule affects how we work, and for others, it affects how we communicate, but ultimately it’s about keeping patient medical information secure for all of us.

 Within the current landscape, we’re all experiencing more challenges.
-Healthcare has been forced to undergo sweeping changes that make maintaining privacy compliance even more difficult.
-Among these we have:
+Healthcare has undergone sweeping changes that make maintaining privacy compliance even more difficult.
+Among these, we have:

 - Telehealth Visits – many patients prefer virtual visits, and maintaining data protection over the internet requires new and more complex security procedures